 The ultimate turnkey packaging experience comes to fruition when fully-contained display units are loaded with your products and placed on retail sales floors.
-A variety of approaches satisfy diverse packaging needs in retail categories like: Consumer Electronics, Lawn and Garden, Health and Beauty, Hardware, Toys, Confection, Dietary Supplement, OTC and countless others.
+Various approaches satisfy diverse packaging needs in retail categories, such as Consumer Electronics, Lawn and Garden, Health and Beauty, Hardware, Toys, Confection, Dietary Supplement, OTC, and countless others.

 Versatile cardboard assemblies like Sidekick Displays and Power-Wing set-ups are easily packed with various products, furnishing point-of-purchase consistency for retail stores.
-Infinitely customizable to accommodate various sizes and shapes, heavy-duty cardboard displays can also be outfitted to sell specific products, like sunglasses and individual cosmetics.
+Heavy-duty cardboard displays can also be customized to accommodate multiple sizes and shapes to sell specific products, like sunglasses and cosmetics.

-Half, full, and quarter-pallet options furnish flexible retail displays for a variety of industries.
-Using freight-friendly dimensions, boxed items are tightly packed for efficient display of retail skus, which plug-in perfectly on retail floors.
+Half, full, and quarter-pallet options furnish flexible retail displays for various industries.
+Boxed items are tightly packed using freight-friendly dimensions to efficiently display retail SKUs, which plug in perfectly on retail floors.

-For smaller display needs, mini power-wing units and tear top countertop options keep products protected in transit, before presenting them on-arrival – with very little effort required from retailers.
+For more minor display needs, mini power-wing units and tear-top countertop options keep products protected in transit before presenting them on arrival – with minimal effort required from retailers.

 Point-of-purchase assemblies create efficient use of display space, but they have other benefits too.
-Attention-grabbing graphics and logos can be applied to increase visibility, including header cards calling shoppers’ attention to specific messages about your products.
+Attention-grabbing graphics and logos can increase visibility, including header cards calling shoppers’ attention to specific messages about your products.

 Retail display strategies create standardized packs for your products, but the best approach is not the same in each case.
-Packaging consultants consider your merchandising goals, the products you sell, the types of outlets displaying your merchandise, and other factors before providing recommendations about point-of-purchase displays.
+Packaging consultants consider your merchandising goals, the products you sell, the types of outlets displaying your merchandise, and other factors before recommending point-of-purchase displays.

 Use market research to narrow your search for proper retail displays.
-Knowing your competition guides display decisions, furnishing ideas for standing out.
+Knowing your competition guides display decisions and furnishing ideas for standing out.
 Bring your thoughts to turnkey packagers capable of refining your visions, taking them from conception to retail sales floors.